 Qui Tam litigation is highly technical and requires legal counsel with expertise in working with State and Federal prosecutors to ensure you get the reward you’re entitled to for your courageous act of exposing fraud.
 The relator will only recover compensation if the complex statutory requirements of the False Claims Act are followed.

-At the law firm of Zaytoun & Ballew, we’ve represented numerous physicians and other health care employees who’ve come forward to expose substantial Medicare and Medicaid fraud.
+At Zaytoun Law Firm, we’ve represented numerous physicians and other health care employees who’ve come forward to expose substantial Medicare and Medicaid fraud.
 Qui Tam litigation, however, is not limited to the healthcare industry, but may exist in other professional settings — such as securities or tax fraud, or situations where the Government is being overcharged for goods or services.
-During the course of Qui Tam litigation, the Raleigh NC whistleblower attorneys at Zaytoun & Ballew fight to protect our clients from retaliation from employers for their honesty and bravery in exposing fraudulent billing practices.
+During the course of Qui Tam litigation, the Raleigh NC whistleblower attorneys at Zaytoun Law Firm fight to protect our clients from retaliation from employers for their honesty and bravery in exposing fraudulent billing practices.

 History of Qui Tam Litigation